Professor Jim Lucey explores how we can improve our responses to disappointment by taking control over our thought processes.

 Disappointing events do not cause depression.
-Instead depression may be caused by the way we perceive our disappointments.
-In the past it was believed that depressed people had more negative thoughts because their mood was so low.
-Now we understand that it is negative thinking that maintains depressed mood.
-This objective understanding paved the way for new and more effective therapies, such as cognitive behavioural therapy, mindfulness based cognitive behaviour therapy and more recently dialectical behaviour therapy or DBT.
+Instead, depression may be caused by the way we perceive our disappointments.
+In the past, it was believed that depressed people had more negative thoughts because their mood was so low.
+Now, we understand that it is negative thinking that maintains depressed mood.
+This objective understanding paved the way for new and more effective therapies, such as cognitive behavioural therapy (CBT), mindfulness-based CBT and, more recently, dialectical behaviour therapy (DBT).

 Take for example the disappointment of not getting a new job.
-In reality a disappointment (such as not getting a longed for promotion or failing to be appointed to a hoped for new position) says as much about the employer as it does about the candidate.
-The overall merits of any candidate for any position have only partial bearing on an employers decision to employ a certain person.
+In reality, a disappointment (such as not getting a longed-for promotion or failing to be appointed to a hoped-for new position) says as much about the employer as it does about the candidate.
+The overall merits of any candidate for any position have only partial bearing on an employer's decision to employ a certain person.
 An employer appoints the person they think they need (not necessarily the person with the brightest future).
-A wise employers gives a job to such a person instead of another because that person fits the employers needs and for no other reason.
-Logically this means that excellent candidates with great qualifications and potentially fulfilling futures must be disappointed every day.
+A wise employer gives a job to such a person instead of another because that person fits the employer's needs and for no other reason.
+Logically, this means that excellent candidates with great qualifications and potentially fulfilling futures must be disappointed every day.

 Each of these conclusions is destructive and yet each seems apparently justified and logical.

-One consequence of such negative thinking is to promote the development of NATS or “negative automatic thoughts”.
+One consequence of such negative thinking is to promote the development of negative automatic thoughts (NATS).
 Examples of NATS include:

 Subsequent minor setbacks perpetuate disappointment by further validating our NATS at the expense of other positive data.